CelestiaLKamI/scene-saver-for-maya/README.md

    PYTHONPATH=C:\Users\<YourUser>\Documents\maya\<MayaVersion>\scripts
    ```

-5. If using `userSetup.mel`, place it inside your Maya scripts directory to ensure the tool initializes on startup.
+4. Copy the contents of `userSetup.py` into the `userSetup.py` file located in your Maya scripts directory to ensure the tool auto-loads on startup.
-6. Run the script in Maya using the following command:
+5. If the tool does not load automatically, run the following command in Maya:
    ```python
    import scene_saver
    scene_saver.open_scene_saver()